 The opening to the Wu-Tang Clan classic Protect Ya Neck ‘I wanna hear that Wu-Tang joint, again and again‘ is a perfect example.
 The ‘Roll that shit, light that shit, smoke it’ Intermission that follows Can it All Be So Simple on 36 Chambers is another one.
 Both of these are taken from radio recordings*.

-‘All That Scratchins’ Makin you Itch?’ and the famous ‘How do you Manage to stay up to 4 O Clock in the mornin?’ line are both from the Malcolm McLarens’ Duck Rock album**.
+‘All That Scratchins’ Makin you Itch?’ and the famous ‘How do you Manage to stay up to 4 O Clock in the mornin?’ line are both from the Trevor Horn produced Duck Rock album by Malcolm McLaren**.
 The tracks being Buffalo Gals and Double Dutch.
-Both of these were lifted from radio recordings of the World’s Famous Supreme Team Show, a truly iconic underground radio show on WHBI in New York that was broadcasting during the very early 80s.
+Both of these were lifted from radio recordings of the World’s Famous Supreme Team Show, a truly pioneering radio show from New York [WHBI] that was broadcasting during the very early 80s.

 Check the opening to the WHBI recording to catch a sample that ya wont find on WhoSampled [unless some fool gaffles this and transfers it to youtube].